bxparks/AceSegment/docs/scanning_module.md

 initially.
 The `state` variable controls whether the decimal point should be turned on (default) or off (false).

-The `brightness` is an integer constant (0-255) associated with the digit.
+The `brightness` is an integer associated with the digit.
+The range of brightness is controlled by `NUM_SUBFIELDS`.
 It requires the `ScanningModule` object to be configured to support PWM on the digit pins.
 Otherwise, the brightness is ignored.

 <a name="GlobalBrightness"></a>
 #### Global Brightness